hzeller/gcode-multi-shell-extrude/README.md

 between each layer.
 That means that there are ugly seams between layers.

 This program generates GCode so that multiple continuous shells can be printed on the same printbed, consecutively.
+No extra slicer needed; in fact this works so well because there is no extra slicer.

 Right now with very simplistic gantry avoidance: print diagonally.